 Stick with donating to well-known charities to avoid being duped.
 Check the BBB National Charity Report Index to ensure the charity is legitimate or donate through the American Red Cross www.redcross.org/Hurricane/Florence

 Review our blog on different types of phishing scams and how to spot phishing emails

-Keep anti-virus software up to date, and make sure you have enacted the anti-phishing software furnished by your email provider.
+Lastly, keep anti-virus software up to date, and make sure you have enacted the anti-phishing software furnished by your email provider.

-Plan for Disasters
+Plan for Natural Disasters